AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 * *Average time from registration to first purchase date per user*

-This will reveal the average time that lapses between registration date and the users\' first purchase date and give an idea on how users behave at this final step in the conversion funnel.
+This will reveal the average time that lapses between registration date and the users' first purchase date and give an idea on how users behave at this final step in the conversion funnel.

 ## Finding the data